daqhris/daqhris.github.io/crypto-growth-fund.md

 *Source*: [Wikipedia.org](https://en.wikipedia.org/wiki/Cryptocurrency)

 ### What do you mean by *crypto growth fund*?
-A **crypto growth fund** is a fully digitized version of a growth fund which is exclusively dedicated to investing and trading cryptocurrencies based on digital public ledgers (such as a blockchain).
+A **crypto growth fund** can be defined as a fully digitized version of a growth fund which is exclusively dedicated to investing and trading cryptocurrencies based on digital public ledgers (such as a blockchain).

-It is an online-native investment portfolio that has operations uniquely in the cyberspace, openly shares transactions records and holdings and is also independent from any centralized entity like a regulatory body, a local authority or a government agency.
+It is an online-native investment portfolio that:
+- has operations uniquely in the cyberspace,
+- openly shares transactions records and holdings and
+- is also independent from any centralized entity like a regulatory body, a local authority or a government agency.

 This type of fund owns and manages digital assets that are:
 - easily accessible by using the Internet
 - known for practical & technical implementations
-- on-track for fast growth over a long-term time horizon (10 - 20 years)
+- on-track for an increase in value over a long-term time horizon (at least 10 to 20 years)
 - not redeemable or convertible into physical assets afterwards

 ## Portfolio

 ### Digital Wallet Addresses
 BTC : `bc1q0yt7l945lkn8fcc76uyrcwy85c3wyrqtztc027`
 View the most recent transaction on a [Bitcoin blockchain explorer](https://live.blockcypher.com/btc/address/bc1q0yt7l945lkn8fcc76uyrcwy85c3wyrqtztc027/).

 ETH : `0xb5ee030c71e76C3E03B2A8d425dBb9B395037C82`
 View token holdings on an [Ethereum blockchain explorer](https://etherscan.io/tokenholdings?a=0xb5ee030c71e76c3e03b2a8d425dbb9b395037c82).

 ### ERC-20 Token Assets
 Ethereum Name Service (web3 domain): `daqhris.eth`
 Verify the digital wallet records on [ENS Domains](https://app.ens.domains/name/daqhris.eth).

+`awalkaday.art` Non-Fungible Tokens Collection (43 items).
+Visit the artworks store on the NFT marketplace [OpenSea](https://opensea.io/collection/awalkaday).

 ## Manager
 The **daqhris.eth Crypto Growth Fund** is operated by [Chris A. Iradukunda](https://daqhris.com).